 - 1 Samuel 2:2

-And as the holy Creator, God created human beings with a special purpose.
+And as the holy Creator, God chose to create human beings with a special purpose in the world.
 He created people in his image, which means that humans are to represent God in certain ways.

 So God created man in his own image, in the image of God he created him; male and female he created them.